DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/padding/bottom.md

 ---
 ---
 ##### shortDescription
-Specifies the padding at the bottom of the DataGrid cell.
+Specifies the bottom padding of the DataGrid cell.

 ---
 <!-- Description goes here -->